PluieElectrique/drive-api-tool/README.md

 * `--host` (default: `localhost`): Host for the local auth server.
 You may need to change this if you are performing [authorization on a remote server](#authorize-remotely-on-a-public-server).
 * `--port` (default: `8000`): Port for the local auth server.
 You may need to change this depending on firewall settings.
 * `--credentials` (default: `credentials.json`): Path to JSON file containing client credentials.
 Follow the steps in [Setup](#setup) if you don't have this file.
-* `--token` (default: `token.pickle`): File to store the access and refresh tokens.
+* `--token` (default: `token.json`): File to store the access and refresh tokens.
 This prevents having to authorize every time you want to run the tool.

 ## Legal